ngshiheng/six-percent/README.md

 1. Run `SixPercent.exe` directly -> click 'Login as new user' -> Fill in your credentials -> click 'Start'

 2. Proceed to make your own payment (currently only supports Maybank) if purchasing attempt is successful.
-Always remember to logout and restart the bot manually (exit and run again).
+Always remember to log out and restart the bot manually (exit and run again).

 3. Kill the program and re-run it after payment is made